-Looking at the figures in the tables above, youthat the letter of credit deposit is reduced by 10% of the award amount until an issued invoice is paid.
+Looking at the figures in the tables above, you’ll notice that the letter of credit deposit is reduced by 10% of the award amount until an issued invoice is paid.
 Contrast this to the cash situation in Table 4 where the entire award amount is deducted from the deposit at the end of the auction, reducing the bidding limit for the cash deposit below the bidding limit for the line of credit deposit.

-Rounding

-If your initial market deposit was $10,000.75 cash and you are awarded $975.50 in an auction, you would expect your market deposit to be reduced by the amount of your award, or $975.50, for the purposes of determining the bid limit for the next auction.la
+If your initial market deposit was $10,000.75 cash and you are awarded $975.50 in an auction, you your market deposit will be reduced by the amount of your award, or $975.50, for the purposes of determining the bid limit for the next auction.

-That is, you would expect the book value of your TR market deposit to become

-$10,000.75 minus $975.50 or $9,025.25 which provides a bidding limit of $90,252.50.
-However, the TRA system cannot accommodate decimals, so the tool rounds up all bidding limits.
-In this case, the resulting bidding limit is $90,253
+That is, you should expect the book value of your TR market deposit to become $10,000.75 minus $975.50 or $9,025.25 which provides a bidding limit of $90,252.50.

 Contingencies

-When a failure of a component of the TR hardware, software, or communications system has occurred, the IESO will declare that the TR auction has experienced a contingency through a public advisory process via the IESO website that explains the cause of the delay (if known) and the expected duration.
-The IESO will notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines, and revised activity schedules which may be implemented.
+When a failure of a component of the TR hardware, software, or communications system has occurred, the IESO will declare that the TRA has experienced a contingency through a public advisory process via the IESO website that explains the cause of the delay (if known) and the expected duration.
+The IESO will notify all TR participants who are affected as soon as practicable of any TRA cancellation, and/or contingency procedures, revised timelines, and revised activity schedules which may be implemented.

 Subsequently, the IESO may, for reasons of a failure in the TR bidder’s or the IESO’s software, hardware, or communication systems associated with a TR auction:

-Conduct a TR auction using contingency procedures; or
+Conduct a TRA using contingency procedures; or

-Conduct a TR auction and related activities along timelines other than those specified in the market rules; or
+Conduct a TRA and related activities along timelines other than those specified in the market rules; or

-In the event that the IESO cannot conduct an effective TR auction in a commercially reasonable manner using contingency procedures and/or modified timelines, cancel all or part of a TR auction.
+In the event that the IESO cannot conduct an effective TRA in a commercially reasonable manner using contingency procedures and/or modified timelines, cancel all or part of a TRA.

-The IESO will notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines and revised activity schedules that the IESO intends to implement (the IESO must notify all TR participants before taking any of these steps).
-TR participants who wish to participate in a TR auction being conducted under contingency procedures and/or revised timelines shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO.
+The IESO will notify all TR participants who are affected as soon as practicable of any TRA cancellation, and/or contingency procedures, revised timelines and revised activity schedules that the IESO intends to implement (the IESO must notify all TR participants before taking any of these steps).
+TR participants who wish to participate in a TRA being conducted under contingency procedures and/or revised timelines shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO.
 Depending upon the type of contingency (component failure or a fall-back to an alternate server), a TR participant may be requested to:

 Hold all bids;

 Submit bids through an alternative method; or